hove-io/navitia/source/readme.md

 ### vptranslator
 Work in progress

-Module to transform a ValidityPattern (a year bitset) to a nice string like "valid from the 1st of march to the 31st of may, all working day of the week but the third webdnesday of april"
+Module to transform a ValidityPattern (a year bitset) to a nice string like "valid from the 1st of march to the 31st of may, all working day of the week but the third wednesday of april"

 :zap: **cpp module**